Tjarliman/RAP-Part-1/README.md

   - ![image](https://user-images.githubusercontent.com/39553318/190343787-b390a952-a8c1-4a30-af03-61c2035a8080.png)
   - No need to activate it

-#Step 2.5 Create an application via Business Studio or Visual Code.
+#Step 2.5 Preview the OData Service.

 Basically once you have completed until this step.
-Then you should be able to see how your application would looks like. from the last screen you saw on the last step, you can select the header entity (ZTJ_C_FIDOC), then click the Preview button
+Then you should be able to see how your application would looks like.
+From the last screen you saw on the last step, you can select the header entity (ZTJ_C_FIDOC), then click the Preview button
 ![image](https://user-images.githubusercontent.com/39553318/190344770-bff49963-abbd-45e1-829a-b28e9f85c907.png)
 and then your service will be displayed in your default browser as an app.